 The Professional Certified Investigator (PCI) certification provides demonstrable proof of an individual's knowledge and experience in case management, evidence collection, and preparation of reports and testimony to substantiate findings.
-Requirements include a high school diploma or GED equivalent and five years of investigations experience, with at least two years in case management.
+Requirements include 3-5 years of investigations experience, with at least two years in case management.

 Physical Security Professional (PSPⓇ)

 The Physical Security Professional (PSP) demonstrates your knowledge in physical security assessments, application, design, and integration of physical security systems, and implementation of security measures.
-Eligibility requirements include a high school diploma, GED equivalent, or associate degree AND six years of progressive experience in the physical security field OR a Bachelor's degree or higher AND four years of progressive experience in the physical security field.
+Eligibility requirements include 3-5 years of experience in the physical security field.

-Learn more about the new ASIS strategic plan which includes a heightened focus on:
+Learn more about the ASIS strategic plan, which includes a heightened focus on:

 Elevating the Security Function to Influence Organizational Success